breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 Alongside events, we focus on advocacy and sharing knowledge.

-This year we published a how-to guide for Covid-safer events, took part in research, signed the Global Pledge for Healthy Indoor Air, and joined memorial and awareness-raising work around Long Covid.
+In 2025 we published a how-to guide for Covid-safer events, took part in research, signed the Global Pledge for Healthy Indoor Air, and joined memorial and awareness-raising work around Long Covid.
 We ran a webinar with The Sheffield ME Group on Covid safety and connected with other Covid-conscious groups locally and beyond.

-2025 also saw the launch of Breathe Easy London, and we’re delighted to welcome them into the Breathe Easy family.
+2025 also saw the launch of [Breathe Easy London](https://london.breathe-easy.uk/), and we’re delighted to welcome them into the Breathe Easy family.

 ![A masked woman stands behind a stall with an air purifier on it thats blowing a balloon up in the air.
 She holds a CO2 monitor](/static/img/img-20251129-wa0016.jpg "Stall at Sheffield Transformed")

 Want to find out more?
 [Follow us on Instagram](https://www.instagram.com/breatheeasysheffield/) or [join our mailing list](http://eepurl.com/iQfyS2)

-*Last updated: September 2025*
+*Last updated: December 2025*